crowdsecurity/crowdsec-docs/docs/v1.X/docs/observability/dashboard.md

 The {{v1X.cli.name}} command `{{v1X.cli.bin}} dashboard setup` will use [docker](https://docs.docker.com/get-docker/) to install [metabase docker image](https://hub.docker.com/r/metabase/metabase/) and fetch our metabase template to have a configured and ready dashboard.

+!!! tip "Protip"
+    If you use `podman` instead of `docker` and want to install the crowdsec dashboard, you need to run:

+    `sudo ln -s /var/run/podman/podman.sock /var/run/docker.sock`

+    Then you can setup the dashboard with `sudo cscli dashboard setup`

 ## Setup
 > Setup and Start crowdsec metabase dashboard